Ch13WDW.org

 What is my Case Number?

 Your case number is issued by the Bankruptcy Court when you file for bankruptcy.
 It is a seven digit number with the first two digits representing they year of filing and the last four or five digits representing a sequential case count of cases for that court.
 Thus the first case filed with the court in 2007 would be numbered 0700001.
 Sometimes the number is shown with additional information or dashes, for example 3-07-12015-rdm.
 Shown that way, the leading "3-" would tell you that the case was assigned to the Madison Court, the "07" would tell you it was filed in 2007.
 The "2015" was tells you it was the 2,015th case filed that year, and the "rdm" indicates the initials of the judge it has been assigned to.
 Sometimes a "-13" or "-07" is added to indicate the chapter filed under.
 These extra bits of information may or may not be important or required depending on the printout or web site you are using.
-You can access the court's VCIS system by phone at 800-743-8247 to find your number if you have forgotten it.
-Also, the "Case Information" part of this web site allows you to look yourself up by last name.
-From that, you can see your case number.
+You can access the court's VCIS system by phone to find your number.
+Click here for VCIS .

 I've changed jobs-what now?